solo-system/solo-system.github.io/documentation/getting-started.md

 * [Waterproof enclosure](http://dri-box.com) I suggest version [200](http://dri-box.com/size-option/size-200) (&#8776;£8.99)
 * [Little box](https://www.westonboxes.com/collections/business-card-boxes-1/products/deep-business-card-box) (&#8776;£0.89)

-You'll also need a USB-ethernet adapter to set the clock (this is rare, so borrow one if you can).
+You'll also need a USB-ethernet adapter to set the clock (only needed rarely, so borrow one if you can).
 Also access to a PC/laptop with a card-reader.

 ### Assemble